Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 _load_libsf_error_state()
 ```

-One week in, finally, all CI jobs were passing [^14] and Ralf merged my PR
+One week in, all CI jobs were passing and the [PR creating
-[scipy/#20321](https://github.com/scipy/scipy/pull/20321).
+`libsf_error_state`](https://github.com/scipy/scipy/pull/20321) was merged.
 We did it!
-We fixed the bug we'd introduced in
+We fixed the bug we'd introduced
-`special.errstate` with months to go before the next SciPy release—or so we thought.
+in `special.errstate` with months to go before the next SciPy release—or so we thought.

 ### Breaking SciPy for MSVC builds

-On May 30th, SciPy maintainer and Conda-Forge core member Axel Obermeir (h-vetinari) posted a comment
+On May 30th, SciPy maintainer and Conda-Forge core member Axel Obermeir (h-vetinari) posted a comment on his open PR,
-on the open PR [scipy-feedstock/gh-277](https://github.com/conda-forge/scipy-feedstock/pull/277).
+[scipy-feedstock/gh-277](https://github.com/conda-forge/scipy-feedstock/pull/277).
+The first release candidate for
-The first release candidate for SciPy 1.14.0 had just come out, he was starting the process to add version
+SciPy 1.14.0 had just come out, he was starting the process to add version 1.14.0 to Conda-Forge, and noticed that
-1.14.0 to Conda-Forge, and he noticed that Windows builds for SciPy 1.14.0 were failing with the error:
+Windows builds for SciPy 1.14.0 were failing with the following error:

 ```
 lld-link: error: undefined symbol: scipy_sf_error_get_action